ldoocy/project_template/README.md

 ##### Requirements

-* The model shall produce agent behavior that replicates real observed behavior (assessed looking at past/historical events)
+* The model shall produce agent behavior that replicates real observed behavior (assessed looking at real human behavior data)
 * The model shall include individual characteristics that each agent will have (e.g., personality type)
 * Agents in the model shall behave according to both individual characteristics, as well as social factors
 * The model shall simulate collective behavior in different physical environments

 ## Fundamental Questions
+Our overarching goal is to answer several related research questions.

 * **Research Question 1**: What theory or theories best explain and predict human behavior?
     * 1a.
 What individual parameters (e.g., OCEAN personality type, emotion, etc.) need to be included in an agent-based model to represent varying social behaviors dependent on physical structures?